Monocluar/UnLive2D/README.md

 ![InputAsset](./Docs/InputAsset.gif)

 ### Usage：
-1. Download this plugin and place it in the `Plugins` file of the project
+1. Download this plugin and place it in the `Plugins` file of the project.
-2. Need to download the official library [Cubism Native SDK](https://www.live2d.com/en/download/cubism-sdk/download-native/)To `./Source/ThirdParty/Live2DCubismCore`
+2. Need to download the official library [Cubism Native SDK](https://www.live2d.com/en/download/cubism-sdk/download-native/)To `./Source/ThirdParty/Live2DCubismCore` .
+> You can also download the released version and use it directly.[here](https://github.com/Monocluar/UnLive2D/releases).

 ### Downloadable Sample：
 [Sample](https://www.live2d.com/learn/sample/)